 Surrey’s admission procedure is detailed in the Information on School Admissions and Transfers Booklet.
 Foundation Schools and Church Schools (such as The Weald) may have different admission criteria and you should refer to the school’s own brochure and specifically the ‘Admission Policy’ for further details.
 You should complete the Surrey County Council parental preference form either online or on paper by the published deadline (see above).
 The Council will then allocate places according to the arrangements described in the Information on School Admissions and transfer booklet.

 Notes on transfer of Year 6 Pupils from The Weald to Secondary School

-Leaflets have been give out to the relevant children/parents, encouraging them to apply online.
-The process is very straight forward and one thing you will need to hand is your current Council Tax statement for your account reference.
+Leaflets have been given out to the relevant children/parents, encouraging them to apply online.
+The process is very straight-forward and one thing you will need to hand is your current Council Tax statement for your account reference.
 IF CHOOSING TO DO A PAPER FORM, once completed, please return this form to your child’s current school.
 They will collect all forms and send them off to Admissions & Transport.
-(If you need a receipt, please enclose a stamped addressed envelope.
+(If you need a receipt, please enclose a stamped addressed envelope).
 Please note that, as with EYFS, KS1 and KS2 admissions, you can apply online from 1 September each year.

 When do I hear about school places?

 Surrey County Council will send out offer letters for EYFS, KS1 and KS2 places in April 2019.
 Secondary letters go out to parents during the first week in March 2019.

 What happens next?

 You need to complete the slip accompanying your offer letter and return it to your chosen school, together with the following identification:-